JNRowe/jnrowe.github.io/thoughts/important_balance.rst

 defensible to *me*, that they *must* be defensible to me.
-I love that the thing that keeps me awake at night is not the thought of the possibly nefarious effects of my works, but rather the exceedingly minor issue of not having a glistening and well-specced M6 in the garage.
+I love that the thing that keeps me awake at night is not the thought of the possibly nefarious effects of my works, but rather the exceedingly minor issue of not having a glistening and well-spec’d M6 in the garage.

 Now, let me sleep.